DocAdam/adamthepugh/site/docs/experience/work-history.md

 - helping transition authoring practices toward DITA and XML
 - consistently delivering quality content on time
 - supporting teammates and shared documentation goals

+### Additional scale and tooling context from Jack Henry work

+Earlier portfolio material reflects additional scope that shaped this work, including support across a team of 10 technical writers, content outputs such as online help, PDFs, Microsoft Word deliverables, and help-system publishing, plus work inside a content management system using oXygen XML Editor, GitHub, and monthly build cycles.

+That broader environment reinforces the kind of documentation work I’ve spent much of my career in: structured content, large product sets, repeatable publishing workflows, and systems that need both writing quality and operational discipline.